Home icon About

 Security Education and Training

-The human factor is an important component of modern security, and we conduct research in the areas of technical security training, as well as awareness security training.
-One of the goals of this direction is extending the integrated cybersecurity training framework CyTrONE we developed to provide even more effective education and training capabilities.
+The human factor is an important component of cybersecurity, and we conduct research in the areas of technical security training and security awareness training, as follows:

 Security Education and Training Research Direction